Barbara Dunkelman: Career

-Dunkelman signed up on Rooster Teeth's website in October 2004.
+Dunkelman signed up on the Rooster Teeth website in October 2004.
 In 2005 she attended and assisted at the premiere Toronto Red vs. Blue fan event, RvBTO.
 Starting in 2008, she helped organize it as co-host and Rooster Teeth liaison.
 She was a hostess for WatchMojo.com for several months in 2010.

 In September 2011, she co-founded the triple award-winning Internet Box podcast hosted by herself, Michael Jones, Ray Narvaez, Jr., Andrew Blanchard, Mike Kroon, and Dylan "Dylon" Saramago, with Lindsay Jones and Kerry Shawcross being added to the cast later on.
 In December 2011, she was hired by Rooster Teeth as their first Community Manager, in charge of developing community features and the company's social media.
 At the time of her hiring she was the most-followed member on the Rooster Teeth community site.
 Since February 2012, she appears regularly on the award-winning Rooster Teeth Podcast.

 In May 2013, alongside fellow employee Jack Pattillo, she was interviewed as part of Microsoft's 2013 E3 Xbox One reveal.
 Despite her numerous appearances on the podcast and at events, she estimates that "only 25 percent" of her job, which entails marketing and management functions within the company, takes place in the public eye.
 Also in 2013, she began voicing the character of Yang Xiao Long in the Streamy Award-winning series RWBY, which is her most recognizable acting role.
 She has also lent her voice to Cosmos in Fairy Tail and ORF in X-Ray and Vav.